NHOrus/srwq-compilation/disc-2/episode-04.md

 "Counterparts?
 Like alternate versions of people in different worlds?"

 "Yes!
 You understand!
-I tried explaining to that Hayato Jin I knew another version of him, but he didn't get it...But I suppose it'd be too much to start listing off people."
+I tried explaining to that Hayato Jin I knew another version of him, but he didn't get it...
+But I suppose it'd be too much to start listing off people."

 "Don't worry, if any of your friends made the jump with you, we'll find them just like mine."

 Akane's face wrinkles up with concern.
-"But...Our ship was caught in the centre of the Dark Exa Nova...We all had to eject while the dimensional distortion was happening.
+"But...
+Our ship was caught in the centre of the Dark Exa Nova...
+We all had to eject while the dimensional distortion was happening.
 They could be scattered over half the galaxy..."

 "Don't you worry, Big Sis Katina will sort it all out!
-I know people, they should be able to help you out...Speaking of which, what did that Zondark dude find out?"
+I know people, they should be able to help you out...
+Speaking of which, what did that Zondark dude find out?"
-Gilliam Yaeger !q0uEtog.ao Thu 25 Mar 2010 22:31:55 No.4755831 Report
-Quoted By: >>4755833 >>4755879
->>4755814
-Oh boy!

-I cannot wait until we meet the Genesic GGG team...and to see Akane's reaction when they don't know her...
-Anonymous Thu 25 Mar 2010 22:32:55 No.4755833 Report
->>4755831
-That's horrib- Oh wait, this is 4chan, we're all terrible people.
-Sciencegar Sciencebolt Thu 25 Mar 2010 22:38:55 No.4755854 Report
-Quoted By: >>4755864 >>4755879
+---

 Zondark stares blankly at the wall, then slowly turns his neck towards you.
 His expression is that same dread panic that forced you to punch him, but frozen in place.

-"W-w-w-well....It's not every d-day...you get a message from beyond..."
+"W-w-w-well...
+It's not every d-day... you get a message from beyond..."

 "You got a message?
 SWEET!!
 What is it, tell me tell me!!!"

 Zondark, hands shaking, turns to a gramaphone-like thing connected by glass tubes and lenses to one of his telescopes, which is peering into the gubbins of your earpiece.
-"Words...from the planes beyond...And the worst thing is...they're legible..."
+"Words... from the planes beyond...
+And the worst thing is... they're legible..."

 He flips a switch.
 Your heart leaps as a familiar voice cuts through the quiet of the lab.

-Katina, destroy the earpiece.
+*Katina, destroy the earpiece.
 They'll use it to track you.
 You can't find me with it, you'll need a multidimensional computer, than can upload or download between the realms.
 There should be several, they adjusted the Shards to make sure they had a way.
-Use that against them, use it to find me, before they figure out what they are.
+Use that against them, use it to find me, before they figure out what they are.*

 "....GOD.
 FUCKING.
 DAMMIT!!!
 DUMI, YOU OBTUSE SHITHEAD!!!!"
 Anonymous Thu 25 Mar 2010 22:40:55 No.4755858 Report